Interprovincial Trade Pilot

 OSF supports the proposed pilots to address slaughter availability in remote and rural border regions to increase producer access to small meat plants and custom slaughter services.
 Our organization also supports the proposal to work with high volume provincially inspected plants ready to expand market access beyond provincial boundaries to pilot national marketing before becoming federally inspected.

-For producers in rural and remote areas there has been a decline in service availability and capacity – most notably in eastern Ontario and northern Ontario as well as Quebec and within the municipal boundary of Lloydminster, AB.
+For producers in rural and remote areas there has been a decline in service availability and capacity – most notably in eastern Ontario and northern Ontario as well as Quebec.
 Many producers in these regions are seeking custom slaughter services not offered by large plants, to focus on local or direct to consumer sales where producers may obtain a premium for their products.

 Currently these producers cannot bring animals to nearby cross-border plants for slaughter and return to home province for local sale, but instead may have to travel hundreds of km within the province.
 Improving these circumstances is expected to reduce wait times and improve costs for producers on both sides of the border and support rural economies.